diosney/node-iproute/README.md

 ### Some Important Notes

-- All `show` operations use the native `iproute` `-json` flag, which prevents many errors if parsed manually parsing but also means the output interfaces are different that the ones provided by `v1.x.x`.
+- All `show` operations use the native `iproute` `-json` flag, which prevents many errors if parsed manually but also means the output interfaces are different that the ones provided by this library `1.x.x` version.

-- Now you will have to call `ip route flush table cache` by yourself after modifying the **rules** or the **routing tables**.
+- In `2.x.x` you must have to call `ip route flush table cache` by yourself after modifying the **rules** or the **routing tables**.
-  This is so you can do several operations before making the changes active.
+  This is by design to match the native `iproute` behavior, so one can do several operations before making the changes active.

   You can do it by using the following code: